CrugBarat/pablos_dads_patience_Vue/README.md

 **Markup/Styling**: HTML5/CSS3

 I built PDP for a friend.
 His dad taught him this game and I thought it would be fun to code it.
-It's annoying as it is addictive.
+It's as annoying as it is addictive.

 ---